vlang/v/doc/docs.md

 println(array_2) // `[0, 1, 3, 5, 4]`
 ```

-Slices are always created with the smallest possible capacity `cap == len` (see
+A slices is always created with the smallest possible capacity `cap == len` (see
 [`cap` above](#array-initialization)) no matter what the capacity or length
-of the parent array are.
-As a result they are immediately reallocated and copied to another
+of the parent array is.
+As a result it is immediately reallocated and copied to another
 memory location when the size increases thus becoming independent from the
 parent array (*copy on grow*).
 So pushing elements to a slice does not alter the parent:
 ```v